r5py/r5py/docs/user-guide/user-manual/data-requirements.md

   - [Transitfeeds](https://transitfeeds.com/) website.
 Easy to navigate and find GTFS data for different countries and cities.
 Includes current and historical GTFS data.
 Notice: The site will be deprecated in the future.
   - [Mobility Database](https://database.mobilitydata.org) website.
 Will eventually replace TransitFeeds.
   - [Transitland](https://www.transit.land/operators) website.
 Find data based on country, operator or feed name.
 Includes current and historical GTFS data.

+## Origin and destination locations

+In addition to OSM and GTFS datasets, you need data that represents the origin and destination locations (OD-data) for routings.
+This data is typically stored in one of the geospatial data formats, such as Shapefile, GeoJSON or GeoPackage.
+As *r5py* is built on top of `geopandas`, it is easy to read OD-data from various different data formats.

 ## Sample datasets